sivaratrisrinivas/riff.new/README.md

 1. Start typing your idea or argument in the left panel (minimum 10 characters)
 2. Select which personas you want to analyze your text (Steelman, Red Team, Socratic, Lateral)
+3. Toggle "Biases" button to enable inline cognitive bias detection (optional)
-3. After 2-3 seconds of inactivity, AI will analyze your text automatically (or click Analyze)
+4. After 2-3 seconds of inactivity, AI will analyze your text automatically (or click Analyze)
-4. Watch as insights stream in from each selected persona in separate sections
+5. Watch as insights stream in from each selected persona in separate sections
+6. If bias detection is enabled, hover over wavy amber underlines in your text to see detected biases
-5. Each insight is color-coded:
+7. Each insight is color-coded:
    - **Rose**: Counter-arguments
    - **Cyan**: Questions
    - **Violet**: Lateral prompts